-A company limited by shares is one of the most popular commercial vehicles used in Australia today.
-It refers to a company in which the liability of its members is limited to the amount (if any) unpaid on the shares held by them.
+A company limited by shares is one of the most popular commercial vehicles used in Australia.
+It refers to a company where the liability of its shareholders is limited to the amount (if any) unpaid on the shares held by them.
 This means that if the company goes into debt, the shareholders will only have to pay an amount that is proportionate to their shareholding.

-These companies, therefore, provide shareholders with limited liability.
 Similarly, the directors of a company limited by shares are also not liable for the debts of the company.
-They become personally liable only if they engage in activities that are contrary to their office and their legal obligations.
+They become personally liable only if they engage in activities that go against their legal obligations.

 The limited liability of these companies means that the personal assets of members are not at risk when they invest in the company.
-If the company experiences financial difficulties, its debts do not typically become the debts of the shareholders.
-Limited liability provides investors certainty and security and can resultingly stimulate investment.
+If the company experiences financial difficulties, its debts usually do not become the debts of the shareholders.
+Limited liability provides investors with certainty and security.
+As a result, investment is often stimulated.

 A company limited by shares can be either a public or a proprietary (private) company.
 A proprietary company can have no more than fifty non-employee shareholders.
-It has a restricted right to transfer shares and cannot undertake any commercial activities (except in limited circumstances) that would require disclosure under Section 6D of the Corporations Act 2001 (Cth) (the Act).
+It has a restricted right to transfer shares and cannot undertake any commercial activities (except in limited circumstances) that would require disclosure.
 Therefore, they cannot issue securities such as shares, debentures or units.

 Proprietary companies can be large or small.
-The difference between small and large proprietary companies depends on their assets and revenue as well as the number of entities that the company controls.
-Small proprietary companies have less reporting requirements than larger and public companies.
+The difference between small and large proprietary companies depends on:

 A public company is typically bigger than a proprietary company.
-It can issue securities in itself to the public and have greater disclosure and reporting requirements than its proprietary counterpart.
+It can issue securities in itself to the public and has greater disclosure and reporting requirements.
 They do not usually have a limit on the permissible number of shareholders and have an unrestricted right to transfer shares.

-All companies limited by shares, whether proprietary or public, must include the term ‘limited’ in their name to alert potential creditors that the company has limited liability.
+All companies limited by shares must include the term ‘limited’ in their name to alert potential creditors that the company has limited liability.

 Company Limited By Guarantee

-A company limited by guarantee limits its members’ liability to the amount that each has undertaken to contribute to the business’ property if, and when, it is wound up.
+A company limited by guarantee limits its members’ liability to the amount that each has undertaken to contribute to the business’ property.
 A guarantee is a fixed amount.
 The company constitution typically details all guarantees.

-As the definition suggests, members need only pay their guarantee where the business ends.
-If the company ends with liabilities greater than the total amount of their member guarantees, the members are not required to pay any more than their guarantee.
+As the definition suggests, members only need to pay their guarantee when the business ends.
+If the company ends with liabilities greater than the total amount of their member’s guarantees, the members are not required to pay any more than their guarantee.
 This type of company can only be public.

-If the members created the company for a non-commercial aim and its income furthers that purpose, they need not include the word ‘limited’ in its name.
+If the members created the company for a non-commercial aim and its income furthers that purpose, they don’t need to include the word ‘limited’ in its name.